Belves

 Start your visit in the Place des Armes, the original centre of the town.
 In the centre of the square you can see the 15th century covered market, while around the edges there are medieval houses, and part of the ramparts containing an original gateway into the town centre.
 There is also a cafe and the Belves tourist office on the square.

-To the bottom of the square (the side opposite the tourist office) is the street with most of the shops and cafes, and the Hotel Bontemps - an especially unusual building that dates from the 12th century but had a renaissance facade added to the front in the 16th century - the medieval equivalent of stone-cladding perhaps.
+To the bottom of the square (the side opposite Belves tourist office) is the street with most of the shops and cafes, and the Hotel Bontemps - an especially unusual building that dates from the 12th century but had a renaissance facade added to the front in the 16th century.

 Be sure to spend some time exploring the side streets - many have houses with interesting features such as ornately carved stonework around the doorways.
-In Belves you will also see the medieval walls and belfry, the city hall, a 16th century castle and a medieval convent.
+Also in Belves you will see the medieval walls and belfry, the city hall, a 16th century castle and a medieval convent.

 Belves is also known as the 'town of seven bell towers' - among the most important are the 11th century 'Tour de l'Auditeur', a substantial square tower; and the Tour des Filhols, an 11th century tower above the Belves tourist office (note also the maison des Consuls, built in the 15th century and part of the same building).